veevo/dev/content/spiritism/mediumship/intellectual-mediums.md

 The case of medical prescriptions is also a form of somnambulic mediumship used by Spiritist groups, though it is not one of the more common mediumistic practices, since the faculty is rare.
 Obviously, though, much caution should be taken when consulting such a medium, and one should not do so without proper knowledge of the medium's mediumistic abilities and moral character, as well as the seriousness of the Center in which the medium works.
 Finally, and again, though it is rare, somnambulist mediums can also work as unconscious speaking mediums (see "Speaking Mediums" on menu bar at left).

 ## Other Categories
+We are also provided with other categories to categorize intellectual mediums.

-**According to the Development of the Medianimic Faculty**:  Novice, Unproductive, Fully Formed, Laconic, Explicit, Experienced, Flexible, Exclusive, Those For Evocations, Those Who Receive Spontaneous Communications.
+### According to the Development of the Medianimic Faculty
+Novice, Unproductive, Fully Formed, Laconic, Explicit, Experienced, Flexible, Exclusive, Those For Evocations, Those Who Receive Spontaneous Communications.

-**According to Kind and Specialty of Communications**: Verse-making, Poetic, Positive, Literary, Incorrect, Historical, Scientific, Medical, Religious, Philosophic and Moralistic, Those For Trivial and Obscene Communications.
+### According to Kind and Specialty of Communications
+Verse-making, Poetic, Positive, Literary, Incorrect, Historical, Scientific, Medical, Religious, Philosophic and Moralistic, Those For Trivial and Obscene Communications.

-**According to Physical Qualities of the Medium**: Calm, Rapid, Convulsive.
+### According to Physical Qualities of the Medium
+Calm, Rapid, Convulsive.

 ## See Also